Srikanth2205/simple-word-game-with-flutter/README.md

 # Pilot Test 1 New

-A new Flutter project created with Flutter version 3.24.5.
+A new Flutter project was created with Flutter version 3.24.5.

 ## Getting Started